scverse/squidpy/README.rst

 --------------------------
 - Build and analyze the neighborhood graph from spatial coordinates.
 - Compute spatial statistics for cell-types and genes.
-- Efficiently store, analyze and visualize large microscopy images.
+- Efficiently store, analyze and visualize large microscopy images, leveraging `skimage`_.
 - Explore `anndata`_ and the large microscopy image in `napari`_.

 Contributing to squidpy